The White Spot (North) Is Famous!

 Click for answer

-True.
-You can't make this stuff up.
-Fred was cleaning Pete Johnson's gutters to earn a few extra bucks with a pistol holstered at his side and more than a couple of beers in his belly.
+Give yourself credit no matter how you answered.
+This is one of those stories that became true after years of retelling but Pete Johnson says it never actually happened.
+The story had Fred cleaning Pete's gutters to earn a few extra bucks with a pistol holstered to his side and more than a couple of beers in his belly.
 He fell off the ladder and the pistol discharged into his leg.
 This was fodder for jokes for weeks, as I recall.
-Of course, Fred was also rumored to have signed up for a second tour of duty in Vietnam because a buddy of his dared him to.
+Of course, Fred was also rumored to have signed up for a second tour of duty in Vietnam because a buddy of his dared him to, but again, none of Fred's contemporaries ever remembers him being in Vietnam at all.

 3. What was Nat's full name?